sjuanandres0/disaster_response_pipeline_project/README.md

 The initial dataset contains pre-labelled messages that were sent during disaster events.

-The aim of the project is to build a Natural Processing tool to categorize messages.
+The aim of the project is to build a Natural Language Processing tool to categorize messages.